Francois-v3/CDNBoxd/README.md

 *  /cdn/config GET: get the config.json content of cdnbox.
 *  /cdn/config PUT: set the config.json on cdnbox and reload the config.
 *  /cdn/config/copyfrom/\<cdnboxname\>: copy and reload the config.json from \<cdnboxname\> on cdnbox.

+### Alias API (authentication required).
+*  /cdn/alias GET: get aliases JSON content of cdnbox.
+*  /cdn/alias PUT: set and save aliases on ALL cdnbox. release must be equal to aliases's cluster release.
+Alias names are limited to lowercase letter and number digits.
+*  /cdn/aliasmanager: Edit aliases.

 ## Example